mosaicml/streaming/docs/source/getting_started/user_guide.md

         }
 ```

-It's time to call the `MDSWriter` with the above initalized parameters and write the samples by iterating over a dataset.
+It's time to call the {class}`streaming.MDSWriter` with the above initalized parameters and write the samples by iterating over a dataset.

 ```python
 from streaming.base import MDSWriter